civican/legisinfo/44-1/bills/C-20/bill_text.md

 ### Section 42

-The Commission must, on the request of an individual who wishes to withdraw a complaint made under subsection `33`(1) or (2), arrange for the provision of assistance to that individual in withdrawing the complaint.
+The Commission must, on the request of an individual **or a third party that** wishes to withdraw a complaint made under subsection 33(1) or (2), arrange for the provision of assistance to that individual **or organization** in withdrawing the complaint.

 ### Informal Resolution